RSS: What, Why, and How

 What is RSS?

 RSS, short for Really Simple Syndication or Rich Site Summary, is an easy way to push and pull content between websites and other mediums.
-RSS compiles frequently updated content – often news or blog posts – into a “feed” or “channel” that can then be displayed on a website or through a RSS reader.
-Each entry of a RSS feed usually includes a headline, summarized text, and other data such as a publishing date, author’s name, and picture.
+RSS compiles frequently updated content – often news or blog posts – into a “feed” or “channel” that can then be displayed on a website or through an RSS reader.
+Each entry of an RSS feed usually includes a headline, summarized text, and other data such as publishing date, author’s name, and picture.

 How to pull content using the RSS module

 You can use eCatholic's RSS module to easily pull content from other websites to offer on your website.
 Here are the steps: